itsabugnotafeature/writeups/l3ak-2024/communication-gateway/writeup.md

 ![](image-1.png)

+The frequencies are less distinct because we have narrowed our time window, but we can see how they vary over time more precisely.
 Would you look at that, nice binary FSK, with the smallest division being about 4800 samples.
 4800 happens to be a nice multiple of the sampling rate, which is a good sign.
 So let's write a quick and dirty FSK demodulator.

 ```matlab
 % Read in the samples